Weekly Cantata

 Happy Easter!

 These are exciting times for me.
 I just finished participating in a typical Dutch thing to do this time of year: I sang Bach’s St. Matthew Passion as a choir member.
-I was lucky to get into a choir of lovely people, work with an amazing conductor, make some new friends, and even come out of it with an engagement for a different choral singing project that will take me to Leipzig in June.
+I was lucky to get into a choir of lovely people, work with an amazing conductor and make some new friends, and even come out of it with an engagement for a different choral singing project that will take me to for the first time in my life Leipzig in June (update from 2026: I ended up not being able to go at that time because of a concussion, but I made up for it in 2024 and 2025).

 But, Leipzig is the town of the last part of Bach’s life, and I have always wanted to see the towns where he spent his youth first.
 So today I’m on my way to Thuringia, the region where Bach spent the first 32 years of his life.